adlibre/Adlibre-DMS/INSTALL.md

 This will populate documents folder with initial files, imported by console command.
 You may run it several times to get as much revisions, as you run the command.

-Note, they will be deleted, storing with standard names on tests run at least once...